Wireless is one of the most competitive industries in America. CTIA supports policies that reflect the industry’s competitive dynamic.

 - Lower prices

 - Unlimited data and free data services

 - Faster speeds

 - Free add-ons such as Netflix, HBO, or Tidal subscriptions

 The Federal Communications Commission agrees that the wireless industry is competitive.
-The FCC has found that nearly 98 percent of Americans have a choice of three or more 4G providers.
-That’s because there are nearly 100 mobile providers nationwide, and consumers can choose from hundreds of devices, multiple operating systems, and millions of apps and services.
+The FCC has found that 99 percent of Americans have a choice of three or more 4G providers.
+That’s because there are nearly 100 mobile providers, resellers, and MVNOs nationwide, and consumers can choose from hundreds of devices, multiple operating systems, and millions of apps and services.

 Competition drives the industry to invest.
-Since 2010, wireless companies have invested over $282 billion to improve speeds, coverage, and quality.
-Those investments mean tangible benefits to consumers: for instance, average 4G download speeds are more than 130 percent faster today than they were in 2015.
+Since 2010, wireless companies have invested over $286 billion to improve speeds, coverage, and quality.
+Those investments mean tangible benefits to consumers: for instance, average 4G download speeds are more than 31 times faster today than they were in 2010.